Catalina Kayaking plus Adventure Sail on Californian

 Join us as we set sail to the beautiful waters surrounding Catalina Island aboard the schooner Californian.
 Each voyage offers a unique perspective on seamanship, maritime history and the awesome beauty of the Pacific Ocean.

 The Catalina adventure sail will use the tall ship, Californian, as our base camp for a kayaking adventure.
 Exploring by kayak is a great and fun way to get up close and personal to all of the sights.
 The crystal clear waters provide excellent viewing of the rugged shoreline, hidden coves and the underwater marine preserve.
 Colorful sea stars, flying fish and bright orange garibaldi are just some of the amazing sea creatures surrounding the island.

-All onboard meals, Kayaks, life vests, paddles, safety equipment, and ACA certified kayaking instructor and tour guide are included.
+All onboard meals, Kayaks (October sail only), life vests, paddles, safety equipment, and ACA certified kayaking instructor and tour guide are included.